Meloe americanus: Parental care

-Ovipostition
+Oviposition

 Oviposition begins when the female creates a cavity in the soil to lay the eggs in.
 She does this by loosening the soil with her mandibles then digging with her legs until a hole that is slightly longer than her own body's length in depth is made.
 She will then climb out of the hole, turn around to back herself into the hole, and lay the eggs.
 The time it takes to complete this excavation process is not known for M. americanus, but in other species, it can range from forty minutes to two hours.
 The female remains in the cavity until oviposition is completed.
 Once again, the duration of oviposition for this species is not known, but for others, it can range from an hour to two hours.
 After all the eggs are laid, the female scrapes the soil back over the hole with her mandibles and packs the soil with her legs and abdomen.
 Filling the hole with soil takes about the same amount of time as digging the cavity.
 Females are capable of several ovipositions during their lifetime.
 During each oviposition, a female typically lays about 1000 eggs.